-- 6. Full-time permanent and probationary employees shall earn four (4) hours of sick leave per pay period, unless he/she takes any leave without pay or is charged with any absence without leave (AWOL) during that pay period.
-Sick leave for permanent part-time employees will be prorated based on the percentage of full-time equivalence they are employed. - 7.
+- 9. Full-time permanent and probationary employees shall earn four (4) hours of sick leave per pay period, unless he/she takes any leave without pay or is charged with any absence without leave (AWOL) during that pay period.
+Sick leave for permanent part-time employees will be prorated based on the percentage of full-time equivalence they are employed. - 10.
 Sick leave shall be available for use by employees who are unable to report for work due to illness or injury and for medical, dental or optical diagnosis or treatment, or when an employee's presence at work jeopardized the health or other employees.
-Employees shall only be able to use sick leave hours they have already accumulated in prior pay periods. - 8.
+Employees shall only be able to use sick leave hours they have already accumulated in prior pay periods. - 11.
 Supervisors may authorize sick leave to an employee for medical care of their immediate family and others for whom they are legally responsible.
-Supervisors may authorize annual leave to employees requesting to be absent from work due to illness and who do not have accrued sick leave to cover the requested period of absence. - 9.
-Employees may carry over all accumulated sick leave hours into the new leave year.
+Supervisors may authorize annual leave to employees requesting to be absent from work due to illness and who do not have accrued sick leave to cover the requested period of absence. - 12.
+Employees may carry over all accumulated sick leave hours into the new leave year. - 13.
+Employees must personally contact his/her supervisor to report all absences due to illness no later than the first hour of the first day of illness, and each day thereafter.
+An employee failing to contact his/her supervisor without just reason will be charged with AWOL.
+Supervisors may authorize up to twenty-four (24) hours (three workdays) of sick leave with requiring a physician's statement.
+Periods of illness exceeding twenty-four (24) hours of sick leave will require a physician's statement to be submitted by the employee to his/her supervisor.